hug2008/dr_sl/docs/GettingStarted.md

 Examples
 --------
-Learning how to use EASL is best described with some examples.
-Check the [Examples] wiki for some good examples on using EASL.
+Learning how to use dr_sl is best described with some examples.
+Check the [Examples] wiki for some good examples on using dr_sl.